valifyde/eslint-config-webp-stencil-prettier-husky/README.md

 $ npm run install:config
 ```

-The node script is copying all the config files now. pnpm can be regularly used:
+The node script is copying all the config files now. pnpm can be regularly used.
+Symlinks would be nicer, but Bamboo builds will fail.

 ### Script for deployment